 Eating a healthy diet should ideally be something you grow into as a lifestyle choice, but I think it’s really important to acknowledge that it’s not always possible to eat in an optimally healthy way all of the time.
 I first became aware of the impact of eating for good health in my twenties, as I grew increasingly fascinated in the role nutrition plays in human biology.
 However, I’ve had ups and downs since then, both in terms of my health, and in understanding the best way to eat for me.
 I’m the first to admit I’m not perfect, and nor do I want to be to be honest – because that just doesn’t reflect real life.

 Over the years I have transitioned, slowly, into someone who chooses to eat a diet that’s based largely on the principles of the Mediterranean style of eating.
 I enjoy meals that are rich in colourful and varied vegetables and salads.
-I eat fish and meat (but not in excess), and I love olive oil, garlic, herbs and spices.
+I eat fish and meat, and I love olive oil, garlic, herbs and spices.
 I eat eggs, beans, legumes, lentils, oats, rice and an array of delicious fruits.
-And because I’ve identified that dairy and wheat don’t agree me with (I am prone to digestive problems and skin breakouts when I eat them), I choose to avoid them as much as possible.
+I’ve identified that dairy and wheat don’t agree me with (I am prone to digestive problems and skin breakouts when I eat them), I choose to avoid them as much as possible.
 Most of the time I am gluten free, but I prefer not to set restrictions on myself and find life works much better for me if I focus on eating what I enjoy rather than falling into the trap of food related anxiety.
 I must also state that I love chocolate and wine too!
 This way of eating works well for me, but we are all totally unique in how our bodies process food, and our relationships with food are also very individual.

 There is a lot of confusion around about ‘the right way to eat’.
 There is also a lot of pressure.
 This is often compounded by special diets being lauded as great for improving digestion, getting rid of candida, or being terrific for fat loss/weight loss.
 The frequency of clients coming to my clinic who have had their health and relationship with food compromised by following overly restrictive diets depresses and worries me.